AhmedFarrukh/QuantizationExperiments/notebooks/measuring_inference_times.md

 :::

 :::{.cell}
 Before we begin, let's check the specifications of our hardware environment.
+The `lscpu` utility in Linux can be used to learn more about the CPU architecture.
+Amongst details to notice are the BogoMIPS value and clock speed which are both measurements of CPU speed; BogoMIPS ("*Bog*us" *M*illions of *I*nstructions per *S*econd) is calculated by the Linux kernel whereas clock speed is reported by the hardware manufacturer.
+Also pay attention to the flags, and see if there are any special deep learning optimizations, such as the AVX-512 VNNI isntruction set which accelerates convolutional neural networks.
 :::
 :::{.cell .code}
 ```python